 In the work How to Die Beautiful (2015), Cohen is worried about the way she would be seen if one day she was found dead at home.
 Nevertheless, this fear is laden with the visual history of scenes of female victims of murder or rape as they are frequently portrayed in the media.
 Observing this series of images, the photographed woman whose death reoccurs in front of us, we may feel that the real perpetrator is the camera itself rather than a concrete human enemy.
 Thus, we come to weigh again the invasion of the camera into the life of the artist, as a witness both to her pains and her attempts to recover by inviting others to participate in her art.

 “Chen Cohen: How to Die Beautiful” is guest-curated by Dr. Noam Gal.

 The exhibition is accompanied by printed matter in Hebrew, Arabic and English, exhibition tours in Hebrew on July 3 and 31, in English on August 14 and in Arabic on August 21, a conversation between the artist and Gal and a book launch on July 17, workshops by the artist and Maya Resheff on July 14 and August 4, and a performance by Aya Kenat on August 27.

 “Chen Cohen: How to Die Beautiful” is supported by the “How to Die Beautiful” Exhibition Circle: Nathalie Mamane-Cohen and Jean-Daniel Cohen, Ann and Dr. Ari Rosenblatt, and those who wish to remain anonymous; drinks provided by Malka Beer.

-A monograph with content in Hebrew, Arabic and English will follow.
+Following the exhibition, a monograph with content in Hebrew, Arabic, and English was published.